williamdemeo/LEAN_wjd/theorem_proving/README.md

 ---

-Indeed, we have already seen an example of a function of type ``Type → Type → Type``, namely, the Cartesian product.
+We have already seen an example of a function of type ``Type → Type → Type``, namely, the Cartesian product.

 ```scala
     constants α β : Type
     #check prod α β       -- Type
     #check prod nat nat   -- Type
 ```